-Richard Abbott writes fiction set in two very different places.
-First, there is historical fiction set in the Middle East at the end of the Bronze Age, around 1200BC.
-The second area is science fiction, set in a near-future solar system exploring issues of high-tech crime and human-machine relationships.
-When not writing words or computer code, he enjoys spending time with family, walking, and wildlife, ideally combining all three pursuits in the English Lake District.
+Richard Abbott writes fiction written in several different genres.
+The first area is historical fiction set in the Middle East at the end of the Bronze Age, around 1200BC.
+The second is speculative fiction, set either in a historical fantasy world, or else in a near-future solar system exploring issues of high-tech crime and human-machine relationships.

 His first book, In a Milk and Honeyed Land, explores events in the Egyptian province of Canaan.
 It follows the life, loves, and struggles of a priest in the small hill town of Kephrath.